GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 --------

 This tutorial first provides a fundamental overview of functions and classes.
-And then covers the steps to set up and run a simple *pygplates* script.
+And then covers the steps to set up and run a simple pyGPlates script.

 .. contents::
    :local: